univ-of-utah-marriott-library-apple/display_manager/README.md

 First, check that you meet all the requirements and have the prerequisites outlined in the [System Requirements](#system-requirements) section.

-UPDATE WHEN INSTALLER, PACKAGE, ETC. ARE COMPLETE!!!
+*TODO: UPDATE WHEN INSTALLER, PACKAGE, ETC. ARE COMPLETE!!!*

 Next, see [Overview](#overview) for an idea of what you can do with Display Manager.